carlhelin/major-project/README.md

   - `structured`: Structured data.
   - `textual`: Textual dataset.
 - `fine-tune`: Files related to model fine-tuning.
-  - `encoded`: Directory for encoded files.
+  - `encoded`: Directory for tokenized Magellan dataset.
-  - `models`: Trained models.
+  - `models`: Trained models, currently empty, need to download and put folder here.
 - `generative`: Gemini and Llama3 models.
-  - `gemini_predictions`: predictions for Gemini.
+  - `gemini_predictions`: result of predictions for Gemini.
-  - `llama3_predictions`: predictions for Llama3.
+  - `llama3_predictions`: result of predictions for Llama3.
 - `results`: Gemini, Llama3 and DistilBERT results.
-- `scraped data`: all scraped data from AGI, Coles, and Woolworths.
+- `scraped data`: All scraped data from AGI, Coles, and Woolworths.

 Please note that this is a high-level overview.
 Each directory may contain various other files and subdirectories.
+Also run of certain notebooks may create new directories/files.

 ## Authors